 Additionally, Add Account dialog can be suppressed in the following ways.

-- Renaming Citrix execution file: Rename the CitrixWorkspaceApp.exe to CitrixWorkspaceWeb.exe to alter the behavior of Add Account dialog.
-By renaming the file, Add Account dialog is not displayed from the Start menu.
-See Deploy Workspace for Windows from Workspace for Web for more information related to Workspace for Web
+Renaming Citrix execution file: Rename the CitrixWorkspaceApp.exe to CitrixWorkspaceWeb.exe to alter the behavior of Add Account dialog.
+When you rename the file, the Add Account dialog is not displayed from the Start menu.

-- Group Policy Object: To hide Add Account button from the Citrix Workspace app installation wizard, disable EnableFTUpolicy under Self-Service node in Local Group Policy editor as shown below.
-This is per-machine setting, hence the behavior shall be applicable for all users.
+Group Policy Object administrative template: To hide Add Account dialog from the Citrix Workspace app installation wizard, disable EnableFTUpolicy under Self-Service node in Local Group Policy Object administrative template as shown below.
+This is a per-machine setting, hence the behavior is applicable for all users.

 Configure email-based account discovery